Zum Inhalt springen

 enabled: false

-If you want to leverage the cert-manager.io to handle certificates, like Let's encrypt, you need to provide the configured cluster issuer:
+If you want to leverage cert-manager.io to handle certificates, like Let's encrypt, you need to provide the configured cluster issuer:

 certificate: